Dhan logo

 On equity delivery, Dhan charges Free and Groww charges ₹20 / 0.1% (min ₹5).
 On intraday, Dhan is ₹20 / 0.03%, Groww is ₹20 / 0.1% (min ₹5).
 On options, Dhan is Flat ₹20, Groww is Flat ₹20.
 Brokerage is one side of the story — STT, exchange transaction charges, SEBI fee, stamp duty, GST and DP charges also apply.
 Compare the all-in landed cost on the brokerage calculator before deciding.

-Dhan suits self-directed investors who prefer transparent pricing.
-First-time and casual investors who want one clean app for stocks, mutual funds and FDs.
+Active traders and cost-conscious investors who want zero-brokerage delivery, low flat F&O pricing, and advanced options/API/TradingView tooling.
+Beginner and cost-conscious DIY investors who want a single, simple app for direct mutual funds, stocks, IPOs and F&O at flat, low brokerage.
 Beginners typically care more about the app experience and the onboarding flow than the last ₹2 of brokerage — open the apps on the Play Store or App Store and look at the one you would actually use every week.

 Yes.
 SEBI allows multiple trading accounts.
 Your demat can be with one broker and a separate trading account with another.
 Many active traders keep two — a low-cost discount broker for execution and a full-service broker for research.
 Watch the AMC and inactivity charges on whichever account you use less.